Biodiversity Conservation

 Thanks to one of the largest translocations to take place, the elephant population in Nkhotakota is rising steadily © Frank Weitzer

-When African Parks assumed management of Nkhotakota, we immediately began preparing for what would become one of the world’s largest wildlife translocations.
-Over a two-year period, Nkhotakota received 150 elephant from Majete and 350 from Liwonde in one of the largest elephant translocations in history, as well as over 2,000 other animals including sable, kudu, buffalo, waterbuck, impala, and warthog.
+Between 2016 and 2017, Nkhotakota received roughly 150 elephant from Majete and 350 from Liwonde in one of the largest elephant translocations in history, as well as over 2,000 other animals including sable, kudu, buffalo, waterbuck, impala, and warthog.

-The next successful reintroduction of over 800 animals from Liwonde National Park took place in 2022, and was another landmark moment in conservation efforts to restore Nkhotakota’s wildlife and ecology.
-These included hippo – a first for African Parks, eland, kudu, zebra, impala, warthog, sable, buffalo and waterbuck.
-Following the translocation, wildlife sightings significantly increased, especially in the lower Bua area of the reserve.
+In 2022, over 800 animals were translocated from Liwonde National Park in another landmark conservation effort aimed at restoring Nkhotakota’s wildlife and ecology.
+These included hippo, eland, kudu, zebra, impala, warthog, sable, buffalo and waterbuck.

 Monitoring and Surveys

-Camera trap monitoring suggests that some key species populations, such as leopard and elephant, are on the increase showing that restoration efforts are paying off.
-For example, the common eland increased from its original, translocated, population of 25 in 2016/2017 to 32 individuals.
+Camera trap data and species estimates suggest that key species populations, such as leopard and elephant, are on the increase, showing that restoration efforts are paying off.

 Conservation Law Enforcement